Uberspace/manual/source/web-tor.rst

 behind the firewall of their ISP or country to access to the wider internet and can thus act as a very empowering tool.
 Additionally, it hides browsing behavior from your ISP or whoever else is listening in on your connection.
-To enable this, traffic is routed through several nodes within the tor network, which also makes surfing a bit slower.
+To enable this, traffic is routed through several nodes within the Tor network, which also makes surfing a bit slower.

-While tor is quite capable of connecting tor users to the outside world via so-called exit nodes, there is a much nicer way to access content inside tor: hidden services.
-Traffic to and from tor hidden services never leaves the tor network and, as a result, has stronger privacy guarantees as well as increased performance.
+While Tor is quite capable of connecting Tor users to the outside world via so-called exit nodes, there is a much nicer way to access content inside Tor: hidden services.
+Traffic to and from Tor hidden services never leaves the Tor network and, as a result, has stronger privacy guarantees as well as increased performance.
 It also enabled both the server and the client to remain anonymous.